CRISCO is a European project funded by the European Union (Network of Towns, Europe for Citizens Programme 2014-2020 – Project #588195).

 - Municipality of Deft, The Netherlands

 - Municipality of Jonava, Lithuania

 - Municipality of Rezekne, Latvia

 The aim of the project CRISCO is to improve social cohesion and mutual understanding among the population of (medium sized) cosmopolitan cities.

-Most participants in this network are (medium sized) towns with a high rate of foreign and migrant populations who tend to form separate socio-demographic groups, not enough involved in local life, sometimes at the expense of social cohesion and integration.
+Most participants in the network are towns with a diversified population tending to form separate socio-demographic groups, not enough involved in local life, sometimes at the expense of social cohesion.

-Reasons for this weak integration are diverse and we have identified 4 of them on which the project will focus:
+Reasons for this weak local integration are diverse and we identified 4 on which the project focused (“project themes”):

 - Cultural and social barriers